Seagate/propeller/README.md

   '-E': Stderr log priority, the argument value is the same with '-L'.

+  '-S': Syslog log priority, the argument value is the same with '-L'.

-So up command for manually launching IDM lock manager, it specifies the arguments with 'enabling debugging mode, without lockdown VA, log file priority is 7, stderr log priority is 7'.
+Up command manually launches IDM lock manager, it specifies the arguments with 'enabling debugging mode, without lockdown VA, log file priority is 7, stderr log priority is 7, syslog log priority is 7'.

 With manual testing mode, it's useful for us to run some C program, e.g. for the smoke testing: